CalyxInstitute/ansible-jitsi-meet-server/README.md

 keys for the domain yet, consider using the excellent [thefinn93.letsencrypt] Ansible role to obtain (free!)
 SSL certs from [LetsEncrypt].

+You will also need to expose ports 443 TCP and 10000 UDP for the Jitsi Meet components to work.
+By default the role will use `ufw` to allow these ports.
+If you use another host-based firewall solution such as iptables, set `jitsi_meet_configure_firewall: false`.
+If you use AWS or similar, you'll need to expose those ports in the associated Security Group.

 Role Variables
 --------------